eac-ufsm/beamforming-tools/README.md

 - [Augen](https://github.com/eac-ufsm/augen): is designed to create a direct integration between [Acoular](https://github.com/acoular/acoular) and [Amiet Tools](https://github.com/fchirono/amiet_tools).
 It also provides a few functions written in Matlab to provide support for using toolboxes like [ITA-Toolbox](https://git.rwth-aachen.de/ita/toolbox) and [Beamap](https://github.com/eac-ufsm/beamap).
     - __*[Link to the article on ResearchGate.](https://www.researchgate.net/publication/363031873_Integracao_de_multiplas_toolboxes_para_aplicacao_em_beamforming_e_aeroacustica)*__

+- [SpectAcoular](https://github.com/acoular/spectacoular): is an [Acoular](https://github.com/acoular/acoular) extension built to provide the usage of the toolbox with a Graphical User Interface (GUI).
+Moreover, is considered as being well suited for educative and demo purposes.

 - [DeconvBFNet](https://gitlab.isae-supaero.fr/daep/deconvbfnet): offers convolutional neural network used to deconvolute beamforming maps.
   - *[Link to the article.](https://www.ingentaconnect.com/content/ince/incecp/2021/00000263/00000001/art00057)*